paulsengroup/hictk/README.md

 ## Running automated tests

-Steps outlined in this section are optional but highly recommended.
+The steps outlined in this section are optional but highly recommended.

 #### Unit tests